Franchovy/Juce-LassoComponent-Improved/README.md

 **LASSO SOURCE**: A class used by the LassoComponent to manage the things that it selects.
 *https://docs.juce.com/master/classLassoSource.html*

+**TO-DO:**
+Add components to interact with.
+Add an actual selection mechanism in `findLassoItemsInArea()`.
+I'd like to see different possibilities with efficiency trade-offs.
 Looking to add CHANGELISTENER mechanism to the SelectedItemsList.